The Pillar Page and Your SEO Strategy

 What are Pillar Pages and Topic Clusters?

 A pillar page covers all aspects of the topic on a single page.
 It allows for room for more in-depth reporting in more detailed cluster blog posts that hyperlink back to the pillar page.
 A pillar page is the basis on which a topic cluster is built.
-For example, you might write a pillar page about product fulfillment—a broad topic—and a link to a piece of cluster content about the last mile which is a more specific keyword within that topic.
+For example, you might write a pillar page about product fulfilment—a broad topic—and a link to a piece of cluster content about the last mile which is a more specific keyword within that topic.

 Why the Change?